jeroenverfallie/solr-query-builder/README.md

     ->getQueryString();
 ```

+## Documentation

+For a complete function reference [see the API-Docs](http://swiss-php-friends.github.io/solr-query-builder/doc/api/).

-The tests give a good overview of available functionality.
-Will complete the docs someday...
+The [tests](test/SPF/SolrQueryBuilder) also provide a good overview of the query builder and hot it works.